noahjoseph1/noahjoseph1/README.md

 # 💫 About Me:
 Hello!
-I am a freshman at Ohio University majoring in computer science.
+I am a sophomore at The Ohio State University majoring in Computer Science & Engineering.
 I am very passionate about creating technology and software on my own and for business clientel.
 I am always looking to learn and work with others in various settings.
 I am looking for new opportunities, so feel free to reach out and talk to me!

 ## 🌐 Socials: